knpuniversity/stripe/knpu/ep2-subscriptions/coupon-code-form.md

 This new div is hidden by default and has a `js-code-form` class that we'll use soon via JavaScript.
 And, it has just one field named `code`.

-Copy the `js-show-code-form` button and scroll up to the `javascripts` block.
+Copy the `js-show-code-form` class and scroll up to the `javascripts` block.
 Add a new `document.ready()` function.

 Inside, find the `.js-show-code-form` element and on `click`, add a callback.
 Start